nyukhalov/CarND-Path-Planning-Project/writeup.md

 ## Design

-The design was choosen with respect to the giagram shown in the classroom.
+The design was choosen with respect to the diagram shown in the classroom.

 ![text](img/components.png)

-The projects has three main components listed below:
+The project has three main components listed below:
 - Prediction
 - Behavior Planner
 - Trajectory Generator